khadkarewant/quizmania/docs/README.md

 Quizmania is a **Core PHP + MySQL** learning platform focused on MCQ-based preparation, practice, and product-driven course access.

+This project reflects security hardening work performed on a live, user-facing Core PHP + MySQL application.
+Changes were applied incrementally with production stability in mind.

 This project was also used as a **backend security hardening case study**, where a legacy-style PHP application was systematically improved to reach a moderate, portfolio-ready baseline without rewriting it into a framework.

 ---